mausimus/ShaderGlass/README.md

 scaling happening (for example even when Chrome displays an image at 100%, Windows display scaling is still applied).
 The none shader should display a pixelated image with no smoothing whatsoever, try to match Input Pixel Size setting with your input's size to achieve that.

+##### Emulators

+Most emulators (DOSBox, FS-UAE, Altirra etc.) will capture mouse by default so you can use them in Window Clone mode.
+ShaderGlass window will remain topmost so just position it over the game window and Alt-Tab to the game to have mouse and focus captured.

+##### ScummVM

+ScummVM doesn't capture mouse cursor by default so for best results follow below steps:
+1) Use Window Clone mode, set Input/Output/Shader options to your liking
+2) Switch Output Window to Click-through
+3) Click or Alt-Tab to ScummVM game window so that it has focus
+4) Press Ctrl-M which will force ScummVM to capture mouse

+This way you should have the mouse captured by ScummVM so that it remains within the game window until you press Ctrl-M again.
+You can apply output scaling and/or aspect ratio correction in ShaderGlass and enjoy the game.

 ### Code